aprofka/dispyforwarder/README.md

 ## Notice

-"It's important to note that self-bots contravene Discord's terms of service and lack official support from the latest Discord modules/plugins.
+It's important to note that self-bots contravene Discord's terms of service and lack official support from the latest Discord modules/plugins.
 Engaging in self-botting carries the potential for your account to be banned, making it imperative to exercise caution when considering its use.

 ## How does it work?

 The bot operates by concurrently running two bots within a single script: a self-bot retrieves messages, while an authentic standard bot dispatches messages.
 This approach was motivated by several considerations.
-First and foremost, it's hypothesized—albeit without concrete evidence—that Discord's ability to identify self-botting would be diminished, given the absence of message transmission.
+First and foremost, it's hypothesized—albeit without concrete evidence—that Discord's ability to identify self-botting would be diminished, given the absence of message transmission by the self-bot.
 Furthermore, limitations associated with self-botting prevented the transmission of all embeds.
 To address this limitation, I opted to delegate the task to a genuine bot.

 ## The drawbacks